comment

 Pervasives.in_channel ->

-characters are included.val int_seq_raw_item_to_string : int_seq raw_item -> string
+characters are included.val int_seq_raw_item_to_string : int_seq raw_item -> stringraw_item to a string (ignore comments).
+End-of-line

 ?tags:Biocaml_fasta.Tags.t ->